nakul-krishnakumar/ClaimBeaver/README.md

-# ClaimEase: Insurance Claims Processing Chatbot
+# ClaimBeaver: Insurance Claims Processing Chatbot

 ClaimEase is an intelligent chatbot designed to streamline insurance claims processing, providing users with a seamless and efficient experience.